Rockland Astronomy Club

 Serving Astronomy Enthusiasts

-The Rockland Astronomy Club is a 501c3 non-profit educational organization composed of more than 250 people who share a keen interest in Amateur Astronomy.
+The Rockland Astronomy Club is a 501c3 non-profit educational organization composed of close to 400 people who share a keen interest in Amateur Astronomy.

 Membership in the club is open to individuals and their families regardless of their knowledge about the science of Astronomy.